 Olympus PCM LS-11

-- Read the Users Manual and examine best recording setting for event
+• Read the Users Manual and examine the best recording setting for the event